They say…

 Made from Pearl pale, crystal, black and wheat malts, roasted barley and Goldings and Progress Hops, this mild pours a very dark brown with a generous fawn head as bubbly as the inside of an Aero.
 The chocolatey impression is complimented by the palate which also has a hint of roast and farmyard scents.

-There’s Ovaltine and vivid tart fruit flavours in an interesting chocolatey palate with a herbal hop note, and a mouth-coating cocoa powder finish with a roast hit and a nugget of hops.
+There’s Ovaltine and vivid fruit flavours in an interesting chocolatey palate with a herbal hop note, and a mouth-coating cocoa powder finish with a roast hit and a nugget of hops.
 It’s a distinctive beer that’s on the roasty side for a mild, and well worth trying.

 More Norfolk milds in next post.